SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery: Experimental Setup

 \subsection{Benchmark Methods}

-We evaluate \modelname~using a representative suite of symbolic regression frameworks that capture both classical and LLM-driven approaches.
-Together, these baselines span evolutionary search, neural guidance, and LLM–based symbolic discovery.
-The overall pipeline is depicted in figure \ref{fig:workflow}.
+We evaluate \modelname~(see Figure \ref{fig:workflow}) using a representative suite of symbolic regression frameworks that capture both classical and LLM-driven approaches.
+Together, these baselines span evolutionary search, neural-guided search, reinforcement learning, and LLM-based symbolic hypothesis generation.